 DNS-Anchored Identity for Autonomous Agents

-Every agent that transacts needs an owner.
-Groundmark anchors that ownership in the Domain Name System — the infrastructure already governing every corner of the internet.
+Every agent that transacts needs an accountable operator.
+Groundmark anchors operator accountability in the Domain Name System — the infrastructure already governing every corner of the internet.

 Protocols like x402 have solved the payment mechanics for autonomous agents — an agent can hit an endpoint, receive an HTTP 402, pay in stablecoins, and get access.
 But these transactions carry no identity.
 There is no standard way for an agent to prove who operates it, what it is authorised to do, or whether its operator is accountable.
 As agent commerce scales, this gap becomes critical.